Archbishop Carroll High School (Dayton, Ohio)

-Archbishop Carroll High School is a Catholic, coeducational high school located in Dayton, Ohio, United States.
+Archbishop Carroll High School is a Catholic high school located in Dayton, Ohio, United States.
 It is run by the Roman Catholic Archdiocese of Cincinnati.
 Archbishop Carroll High School is recognized as the full, official name of the school on July 1, 2022.

 History

 Archbishop Carroll High School is named for John Carroll (1735–1815), the first bishop and subsequently the first archbishop of the United States.
 The school opened its doors to students on August 18, 1961.
 Carroll's first class graduated May 31, 1965.

 Athletics

 Carroll's mascot is the Patriot.
-The Carroll Patriot teams compete in the Greater Catholic League.
-Carroll's school colors of red, white, and blue.
+The Carroll Patriots teams compete in the Greater Catholic League.
+Carroll's school colors are red, white, and blue.

 Ohio High School Athletic Association State Championships: